 The private rented sector offers some advantages and may be a good option if you are unable to access social (local authority or housing association) housing or buy a property.

-The main advantage is you may be able to find a home quickly and in a location of your choice.
+The main advantages of renting privately is that you are generally able to find a home more quickly and in a location of your choice.